thisisthedave/tasknotes/README.md

 ## Why TaskNotes?

-With the introduction of Obsidian's new Bases core plugin, structured YAML frontmatter has become a standard way to manage data in Obsidian.
+With the introduction of Obsidian's new Bases core plugin, structured YAML frontmatter has become a more attractive way to manage data in Obsidian.
 TaskNotes uses YAML metadata extensively to store task properties, daily note information, and time tracking data.
 This means all your tasks and notes remain as plain Markdown files with structured frontmatter that can be queried and viewed in Bases tables.

 TaskNotes focuses on time-based organization and task management, storing all data as YAML properties.
 While Bases provides database views of your notes, TaskNotes handles the day-to-day workflow of creating tasks, tracking time, managing recurring items, and organizing your daily activities.
 The structured data TaskNotes creates can then be analyzed and visualized using Bases or other data query tools.